ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/check-if-entity-has-changed.dotnet.markdown

-# Session : How to check if entity has changed?
+# Session : How to Check if Entity has Changed

-To check if specific entity differs from the one downloaded from server `HasChanged` method from `Advanced` session operations has been introduced.
+To check if a specific entity differs from the one downloaded from server, the `HasChanged` method from the `Advanced` session operations can be used.

 ## Syntax